Special Educational Needs and Disability (SEND)

 - Through parent surveys

-Arrangements for consulting students with Special Educational Needs
+Arrangements for consulting pupils with Special Educational Needs

-- SEN student representation on the School Council
+- SEND student representation on the School Council

 - Age appropriate conversations about targets and progress